-Personnel: up to 143 NZDF personnel are deployed to the Middle East in roles associated with the Defeat-ISIS Coalition in Iraq
+Personnel: Up to 121 NZDF personnel are deployed to the Middle East in roles associated with the Defeat-ISIS Coalition in Iraq

-The majority are based at the combined NZ and Australian Building Partner Capacity (BPC) mission at Taji Military Complex in Iraq.
+The majority of New Zealand's personnel are based at the combined New Zealand and Australian Building Partner Capacity (BPC) mission at Taji Military Complex in Iraq.
 The purpose of the BPC mission is to prepare Iraqi Security Forces units for combat and stabilisation operations.
 Training includes basic weapons skills, individual and unit military skills to prepare for combat operations as well as other skills like medical support, logistics and training on the laws of armed conflict.

 Adjustments to the Mission

 As part of Cabinet's September 2018 decision to extend the New Zealand Defence Force deployment to Iraq and the region from 30 November 2018 to 30 June 2019, the mandated personnel numbers were reduced to up to 121 personnel (from 30 November 2018).
 Cabinet also invited the Minister of Foreign Affairs and Minister of Defence to report back to Cabinet before the end of April 2019 on possible options for New Zealand contributions to Iraq from July 2019.

 Copies of Cabinet papers and the associated minutes of decisions regarding the Iraq contribution are linked in the Deployment Articles section below.